-A variety of different factors can bring on issues with your air conditioner’s compressor.
+Many different factors can bring on issues with your air conditioner’s compressor.
 Blown fuses, for example, are a common culprit.
 Blown fuses can often occur due to breaker trips.
 Other factors that often lead to compressor problems include burnt wiring or faulty motor overload protectors.
 It isn’t uncommon for problems with compressors to denote significant levels of internal destruction.

 DIY AC Compressor Troubleshooting

 First, try to turn your home’s thermostat to the lowest temperature possible.
 This should make the outside unit kick on, which will allow you to judge whether the air conditioning is turning on at all.
 If the outside AC unit kicks on but sounds different from usual, this could signal a problem.
-You may be hearing simply the fan running, rather than both the fan and the AC compressor.
+You may be hearing the fan running, rather than both the fan and the AC compressor.

 Call Blair’s Air for AC Compressor Repair